yycfp/unconf/2018-09-13-ocaml-modules-and-functors/README.md

 -------------------------------

 OCaml has some interesting and powerful features around its modules.
-I thought it would be interesting to share that with the FP Community in Calgary.
+I thought it would be interesting to share that with the Functional Programming Community in Calgary.

-OCaml Modules - Example0
+OCaml Modules - example0
 ========================

-A module: a collection of definitions that are stored within a namespace
+A module is a collection of definitions that are stored within a namespace.
+See `example0`.

-Obtain the value inside SimpleModule
+For example, obtaining the value inside SimpleModule

 ```
 utop # Example0.SimpleModule.value;;
 - : int = 1
 ```

-Or apply the function
+Or applying the `id` the function:

 ```
 utop # Example0.SimpleModule.id 10;;
 - : int = 10
 ```

-Using the Result type - note that it's type is abstract:
+Using the `Result` type.
+Note that its type is `<abstract>`:

 ```
 utop # Example0.Result.return 1;;